commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Carnosol](https://user-images.githubusercontent.com/103578333/172056490-5b1901a6-3dcc-479e-9265-97accf4122ec.png)

 The size of the nods is adjused based on Salvia subgenus.
 We can directly understand that the composition in rosmarinic acid and caffeic acid in Salvia subgenus is similar.
+This is a difference with Glutinaria subgenus where caffeic acid is more present than rosmarinic acid.

 ![Rosmarinic acid](https://user-images.githubusercontent.com/103578333/172056068-7642b9af-4d60-4f8e-8787-d185f318c6d5.png)